Working with Indicators in the Architecture Repository

 You can give an indicator a certain scope: a cabinet, a dossier, a folder, a model, or an entity class (like software or visualization).
 In this example, we did not set the context, so it automatically only works in the folder where you have placed it.

 The next time you click a folder in this cabinet and if it contains software applications, the indicator in that folder is running on that data.
-Below you see the result of this.
+Below, you will see the result.

 Summary

 I have shown you how easy it is to create a minimal indicator.
-Working with indicators like this (for example IT Asset management) saves money and makes you focus to spend time only on the really important things.
+Working with indicators like this (for example, IT Asset management) saves money and makes you focus on spending time only on the essential things.

 I hope you have enjoyed reading this blog.
 Maybe you are interested in reading other blogs on How to generate an Application Landscape with icons and colors.